Three-child policy

-The three-child policy (Sānhái Zhèngcè (三孩政策)), whereby a couple can have three children, is a family planning policy in the People's Republic of China.
+The three-child policy (Sānhái Zhèngcè (三孩政策)), whereby a couple can have three children, is a family planning policy in the People's Republic of China that exists as a formality but is effectively abolished.
 The policy was announced on 31 May 2021 at a meeting of the Politburo of the Chinese Communist Party (CCP), chaired by CCP General Secretary Xi Jinping, on population aging.

+Less than a month after the policy's announcement, on 26 June 2021, the State Council removed all penalties and restrictions for having more children than permitted, leaving the three-child limit a mere formality.
+This effectively ended child-birth limits in the country, since families could now have as many children as they wished without restriction.
+The government agency responsible for enforcing childbirth limits, the National Population and Family Planning Commission, was dissolved in 2013, 8 years prior.

 The announcement came after the release of the results of the Seventh National Population Census, which showed that the number of births in mainland China in 2020 was only 12 million, the lowest number of births since 1960, and the further aging of the population, against which the policy was born.
 This was the slowest population growth rate China experienced.
 The state-owned Chinese news agency, Xinhua, stated that this policy would be accompanied by supportive measures to maintain China's advantage in human labor.
 However, some Chinese citizens expressed dissatisfaction with the policy, as they would be unable to raise children due to the high cost of living in China relative to the income.

 The policy was adopted by the Central Committee of the Chinese Communist Party and State Council of the People's Republic of China in June 2021 and announced in July.
 In August, the Standing Committee of the National People's Congress amended the Population and Family Planning Law, allowing each couple to have three children and cancelling restrictive measures including fines for couples having more children than permitted.